Gateway to Tibetan Buddhism

 - The conical steeple represents the Buddha’s crown.
 It has thirteen tapering rings which symbolise the vitality of fire-element and the thirteen arya bodhisattva bhumins leading to enlightenment.

 - The parasol represents the spontaneity of wind-element which fends off all negativity.

-- The sun and the moon symbolise skillful means and wisdom respectively.
-It represents the ‘path of no-more-learning’ - the ultimate transcendence of duality and knowledge in recognising the non-confronting nature of
+- The sun and the moon symbolise skilful means and wisdom respectively.
+It represents the ‘path of no-more-learning’ - the ultimate transcendence of duality and knowledge in recognising the non-confronting nature of emptiness.

 - The flaming jewel at the tip of the steeple represents supreme enlightenment - the ultimate state of non-conceptual wisdom.